ietf-teep/architecture/draft-ietf-teep-architecture.md

       - Checked Against:   A whitelist of TEE root CAs trusted by TAMs

-      - Cardinality:   One per device
+      - Cardinality:   One per TEE

 3. TAM key pair and certificate:  A TAM provider acquires a certificate from a CA that a TEE trusts.